 5. URBAN LAB – KALININGRAD

-Urban Lab Kaliningrad is planned in the beginning of July 2021 and offline.
+Urban Lab Kaliningrad is planned in mid-July 2021 and as a hybrid event.
 Please follow for more information soon.

 The Urban Lab will take place in Kaliningrad in April/May 2021.